bjourne/hwang_s2024/README.md

 # All-Spikeformer: An End-to-End Spike-based Vision Transformer with a Winner-Oriented Spike Shift for Softmax Operation
 ## What is?
 This is simple test code for All-Spikeformer which submit to ICML 2024.
+The code is designed by PyTorch Image Models(TIMM) and SpikingJelly framework.
-Beacuse of limitation of supplement and annonymity, one of pre-trained ANN(swin-tiny without ReLU) is uploaded on below google drive
+Beacuse of limitation of supplement and annonymity, one of pre-trained ANN(swin-tiny without ReLU) is uploaded on below google drive.
 * new annonymous google account created for sharing (account name is Allspikeformer)

 link for pretrained ANN: https://drive.google.com/file/d/1SsV4KjJdISWiII378TgArzgT0ZQ-KixF/view?pli=1